 Metro D.C.
 Synod Feeding Our Neighbors Together Grant

-What: $500 mini-grants for congregations to feed their neighbors in need.
+What: $500 mini-grants for congregations to feed neighbors in need.
 Fill out the brief application form, receive a grant and get to work feeding your neighbors.

 Why: Our neighbors are hungry.
 In Matthew 14:16, in the feeding of the 5,000, we hear Jesus say to his disciples who express concern for the hungry crowd, “They need not go away; you give them something to eat.”
 We continue to hear those words today, knowing that Jesus keeps calling us not to send people away, but to feed them.